$LevyIO

 What's the total tax burden for someone earning $80,000 living in Fridley?

-What credits/deductions can Fridley residents claim on Minnesota state taxes?
+What credits or deductions can Fridley residents check on Minnesota state taxes?

-How does Fridley compare to neighboring Brooklyn Center or Coon Rapids on taxes?
+How does Fridley compare to neighboring Minnesota cities on income tax?

 Related